rusk2ua/hamradiogenai/README.md

     *(Note: For subsequent updates, simply run `git add .`, `git commit -m "update message"`, and `git push` to keep your repo in sync).*

 ### Step 5: Activate Free Global Web Hosting
-If you built a frontend dashboard (like `nyqp-dashboard`), you can host it live on the web for free [98, 102].
+If you built a frontend dashboard (like `nyqp-dashboard`), you can host it live on the web for free.

-1. Structure your project so all web files (`index.html`, `style.css`, etc.) reside in a subfolder named `/docs` [103].
+1. Structure your project so all web files (`index.html`, `style.css`, etc.) reside in a subfolder named `/docs`.
-2. Create an empty file named `.nojekyll` inside the `/docs` folder [103].
-This tells GitHub Pages to serve your raw HTML without processing it through static generators [102]:
+2. Create an empty file named `.nojekyll` inside the `/docs` folder.
+This tells GitHub Pages to serve your raw HTML without processing it through static generators:
     ```bash
     touch docs/.nojekyll
     ```